11 Ways to Lower Your Blood Pressure At Home According to the New Hypertension Guidelines

 Watch-outs: Do not over-restrict, some salt is good for you.

 Most salt hides in bread, sauces, cans and in restaurant food.
 Cut those and your BP will fall.
+I’ve seen it time and time again in my patients.

-4. DASH eating pattern | ~5–8 mm Hg alone
+4. DASH Eating Pattern = ~5–8 mm Hg Blood Pressure Drop

 How: 1/2 the plate is produce, 1/4 is protein, 1/4 whole grains; yogurt or milk daily; nuts 4–5 times/week.

-Synergy: DASH + low-sodium often reaches 10–14 mm Hg drop.
+Synergy: DASH + low-sodium often reaches 10–14 mm Hg drop in blood pressure.
+Most medications can’t even achieve this!

 Watch-outs: Add potassium-rich foods slowly to avoid GI upset.
+Titrate up as you tolerate.

-5. Aerobic exercise | ~4–8 mm Hg
+5. Aerobic Exercise = ~4–8 mm Hg Blood Pressure Drop

 How: 90–150 min/week at 65–75% of max heart rate.
 Brisk walk, cycle, swim.

-6. Dynamic resistance training | ~2–7 mm Hg
+6. Dynamic Resistance Training = ~2–7 mm Hg

 Lifting is not just for muscles, stamina, blood sugar control, and dementia prevention.
 It lowers pressure too.
+You can do it a few times a day with some weights or resistance bands at home.

-7. Potassium-salt substitute | ~5–7 mm Hg
+7. Potassium-Salt Substitute = ~5–7 mm Hg

 What: Table salt blend with KCl replacing part of NaCl.